 Inhalation is the most important route of occupational exposure.
 CAREX Canada estimates that approximately 3,900 Canadians are exposed to beryllium in their workplace.
-The largest industrial groups exposed are building equipment contractors and medical equipment and supplies manufacturers.
-Other important industries exposed to beryllium are residential building construction and automotive parts manufacturing and repair.
+The largest industrial groups exposed are building equipment contractors and manufacturers of medical equipment and supplies.
+Other important industries where beryllium exposure occurs are residential building construction and automotive parts manufacturing and repair.
 The primary occupational groups exposed are construction trades helpers, welders, electricians, and dental technologists.

 Additional groups that may also be exposed include workers involved in beryllium alloy production, metals and related products manufacturing, nuclear reactor operation, and electric and electronic equipment production.

 Although only a small number of workers are exposed to high levels worldwide, the number of workers exposed to low levels is increasing.
-This increase is due to increased use of beryllium in the aircraft, aerospace, nuclear, and electronic industries.
+This increase is due to increased use of beryllium in the aircraft, aerospace, nuclear, and electronics industries.

-Sources of environmental exposure include the burning of coal and fuel oil.
+Sources of environmental exposure to beryllium include burning coal and fuel oil.
 Residual beryllium left on work garments may also lead to exposures in the home.

-Beryllium is found at low levels geologically in Canada, mostly in northern BC and southern Yukon, as well as the Northwest Territories.
+Beryllium is found at low levels geologically in Canada, mostly in northern British Columbia and southern Yukon, as well as the Northwest Territories.

-Beryllium was not included in the National Pollutant Release Inventory or the Household Products Database.[18,19]
+Beryllium was not included in the National Pollutant Release Inventory or the Household Products Database.[34,35]

 Our team has performed a detailed scan of exposure control resources and assembled a compilation of key publications and resources.
 These are organized by type of exposure (environmental or occupational) and by specificity (general or carcinogen-specific).
 Please visit our Exposures Reduction Resources page to view.

 We also recommend exploring the Prevention Policies Directory, a freely-accessible online tool offering information on policies related to cancer and chronic disease prevention.
 Providing summaries of the policies and direct access to the policy documents, the Directory allows users to search by carcinogen, risk factor, jurisdiction, geographical location, and document type.
 Click here to learn more about policies specific to beryllium in the Directory.
 For questions about this resource, please contact a member of the Prevention Team at the Canadian Partnership Against Cancer at email@example.com.